Flotsam Jetsam

-Flotsam Jetsam were an Australian synth pop band active from 1983 to 1988.
+Flotsam Jetsam were an Australian synth-pop band formed in 1983.
+Originally formed as a studio band they started performing live to increase their profile.

 The group released two singles and one EP which peaked inside the Australian top 100 charts.
 Their single "Show Me" was engineered by Guy Gray and it earned him a nomination for the 1987 ARIA Music Award for Engineer of the Year.